 This cheap kitchen tap uses premium bubblers to prevent splashing.
 According to Funime, that same component also saves ‘15% water’ and filters impurities.
 If you’re shopping for an affordable kitchen tap with a clean, sophisticated look, add this one to your shortlist.

-Click here to buy the Funime Traditional Kitchen Sink Mixer Tap.
+Click here to buy the Funime Traditional Kitchen Sink Mixer Tap, or shop deals on eBay.

 Heable Kitchen Mixer Tap (£39.99)